-The reference can be either a stable DC voltage source or an AC signal anywhere in the range from -10 V to +10 V. The DAC can be thought of as a digitally controlled attenuator: the output voltage is always less than the applied reference voltage.
-The $V{\rm REF}$ terminal of the device presents a nominal impedance of 15 k Ω to ground to external circuitry.

-Always use the internal R{Fb} resistor to create an output voltage since this resistor matches (and tracks with temperature) the value of the resistors used to generate the output current (I{OLIT1}).
+The reference can be either a stable DC voltage source or an AC signal anywhere in the range from -10V to +10V.
+The DAC can be thought of as a digitally controlled attenuator: the output voltage is always less than the applied reference voltage.
+The V ${\text{REF}}$ terminal of the device presents a nominal impedance of 15 k Ω to ground to external circuitry.
+Always use the internal R{Fb} resistor to create an output voltage since this resistor matches (and tracks with tempervoltage since this resistor matches (and tracks with temperature) the value of the resistors used to generate the output current (I{OUT1}).